SikandarJODD/cnblocks/README.md

 - **Easy to Customize** – Modify styles and components effortlessly
 - **Optimized for Performance** – Fast loading and minimal footprint

+## Inspiration

+This project is inspired from [Tailark](https://tailark.com/).
+The goal is to provide a similar experience for Svelte developers.

 ## Sponsor

 If you like this project, please consider supporting me on [GitHub Sponsors](https://github.com/sponsors/SikandarJODD).